muqtadirlawal/Austo_Automobile/README.md

 On this page, we'll take a closer look at demographic insights, loan impact, and market opportunities.
 - We see that younger buyers (22-29) and those earning between 50k and 100k have a preference for Hatchbacks, with Seniors (50-60) and those earning above 150k leaning towards SUVs.
 Hence, we can target young buyers with affordable, practical cars and older and high earners with luxury models like SUVs.
 - Marketing efforts and strategies should be concentrated on Married customers, as they are the overwhelming majority for all Makes of cars.
 - Male buyers prefer Hatchbacks, followed by Sedans, with SUVs being the least preferred.
-However, we see that Female bcustomers tend to buy more Sedans, followed by SUVs.
+However, we see that Female customers tend to buy more Sedans, followed by SUVs.
 This insight highlights gender-specific marketing opportunities for Austo to tailor messaging that resonates more with each group.
+- With the exception of Hatchbacks with almost equal patronage from buyers who earn a salary and customers who earn through business, customers with salaries generally buy more cars than business customers for Sedans and SUVs.
+- We see that majority of buyers who opted for Hatchbacks and Sedans had personal loan, even though the numbers are not that significant.
+Austo can look into this and offer more competitive financing options for Hatchbacks and Sedans to attract lower-income buyers.

 ### Recommendations